Access Garden Products Classic Growhouses

 There’s no need to heat your growhouse – just the added protection of the growhouse glass is sufficient to grow a far wider range of crops than you might at first expect.
 Although, if you do wish to heat your growhouse, you can easily keep it frost free, or heat the growhouse to any temperature of your choosing over the winter or spring months with the right heater.
-Access Garden Products stock an electric fan heater – I haven’t tested this or indeed any heaters inside my growhouse as yet; currently I am using my growhouse as a cold growhouse without any additional heat.
+I haven’t tested any heaters inside my growhouse as yet; currently I am using my growhouse as a cold growhouse without any additional heat.

-The Access Garden Products Exbury classic growhouse is a great size for a small garden, there is room inside to start off lots of plants, such as: tomatoes, sweetcorn, celeriac, aubergines, cucumbers, peppers, chillies, okra, sweet potatoes, courgettes, pumpkins, French and runner beans, tomatillos, melons, herbs, and other fruit and vegetables that benefit from being started off undercover during spring.
-When the risk of frost has passed at the end of May, these fruit and vegetable plants can be hardened off and planted outside at your garden or allotment, leaving the full height of the glasshouse available for growing a few tomatoes, or aubergines, tomatillos, physalis, melons, or cucumbers to full size.
+The Access Garden Products Exbury Classic Growhouse is a great size for a small garden, there is room inside to start off lots of plants, such as: tomatoes, sweetcorn, celeriac, aubergines, cucumbers, sweet peppers, chilli peppers, okra, sweet potatoes, courgettes, pumpkins, French beans, runner beans, tomatillos, melons, herbs, and other fruit and vegetables that benefit from being started off undercover during spring.
+When the risk of frost has passed at the end of May, these fruit and vegetable plants can be hardened off and planted outside at your garden or allotment, leaving the full height of the glasshouse available for growing a few tomatoes, or aubergines, tomatillos, Physalis peruviana, melons, or cucumbers to full size.
 Alternatively, you might prefer to start Cosmos, Zinnias, or other cut flowers off inside your growhouse, there are so many exciting options as to what plants you can grow!